-7.5.4 Remedies
+6.5.4 Remedies

 It is customary in Swiss sale and purchase agreements to exclude the statutory remedy of rescission of the contract (Wandlung; résiliation du contrat).
-Normally, at closing, buyer takes over the operational responsibility with respect to the target company.
-Buyer leads the company, makes strategic decisions, hires and terminates employees, makes and declines deals, etc. The face of the target company is changed.
-It follows that buyer can never give back the same enterprise as it received at the time of closing.
+Normally, at closing, the buyer takes over the operational responsibility with respect to the target company.
+The buyer leads the company, makes strategic decisions, hires and terminates employees, makes and declines deals, etc. Consequently, the face of the target company is changed.
+It follows that the buyer can never give back the same enterprise as it received at the time of closing.